-This LOS analysis focusses on 1) the availability of park amenities and 2) the geographic service areas and walksheds to various types of parks, and the availability of park amenities.
+This LOS analysis focuses on 1) the availability of park amenities and 2) the geographic service areas and walksheds to various types of parks, and the availability of park amenities.
 LOS standards are intended to make sure there is the right number of park amenities, located in proper places to adequately serve the Shoreline community.
+It is anticipated that the population will increase to as high 26,978 in the light rail station subareas by 2035.